Mxlted/BlossomBack/README.md

 ## Config

+This mod's config file can be found at `config/BlossomMods/BlossomBack.json`, after running the server with the mod at least once.

 `back`: [TeleportProps](#teleportprops) - properties of /back, used for /lastdeath if `lastDeath` is set to `null`
 `lastDeath`: [TeleportProps](#teleportprops) or null - properties of /lastdeath